Former Facebook Executive and Co-Founder of Arrive Hotels and Restaurants on Internal Branding and Workplace Culture

 The one-person internal communications team that Ezra began at Facebook in the early 2000s now has a large dedicated team.
 Since leaving Facebook, Ezra has gone on to apply what he learned at Facebook to the hospitality industry in his hyperlocal startup, Arrive Hotels and Restaurants.
 Ezra’s focus?
 How information flows within the company.
 (How does information flow within your company?
 Where are the bottlenecks?
 Are there perceived “cliques” or in-groups/out-groups?)

-When a company culture is moving rapidly, it’s imperative that leaders actively manage that — as opposed to passively letting internal culture and communications take shape.
+When a workplace culture is moving rapidly, it’s imperative that leaders actively manage that — as opposed to passively letting internal culture and communications take shape.

 Think for a minute about your company.
 What’s your vision?
 What are you doing?
 How are you doing it?